mmilovanovic87/awesome-ai-compliance/CONTRIBUTING.md

 ## Pull Request Process

 1. Fork the repository.
-2. Create a branch: `git checkout -b add/resource-name`
+2. Create a branch: `Git checkout -b add/resource-name`
 3. Make your changes to README.md.
 4. Open a pull request with a brief description of what you added and why.